mounirelchoueiri/SuiteTDD-MacOS/README.md

 **AI-Powered NetSuite Technical Design Documents — generated locally on your Mac.**

-SuiteTDD is a native macOS app that helps NetSuite consultants and developers produce professional Technical Design Documents (TDDs) in seconds.
+SuiteTDD is a native macOS app that helps NetSuite consultants and developers produce professional Technical Design Documents (TDDs) in minutes.
 It runs entirely offline using Apple Silicon's MLX framework — your client data never leaves your Mac.

-> Made by Mounir, in Toronto
+> Made ❤️ by Mounir, in Toronto 🇨🇦

 ---